Tour day-by-day

 Accommodation: Snowy River Homestead, Orbost, or similar

-Guests will depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
+Depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.
 On the way back to Melbourne, a visit to Krowathunkoolong Keeping Place, an informative Aboriginal Cultural Centre in Bairnsdale, provides an opportunity to learn about how the Aboriginal people have lived amongst these captivating landscapes for thousands of years.
-Following this, guests will venture to a river in Bairnsdale to spot Grey-headed Flying-foxes in their daytime roosts, before arriving in Melbourne.
+Following this, you will venture to a river in Bairnsdale to spot Grey-headed Flying-foxes in their daytime roosts, before arriving in Melbourne.

 Group Size: Maximum of 8 guests.